StefanBuchman/aws-appsync-chat-workshop/README.md

    - Just selecting `ChuckBot` will display options for further interaction
    - Send a message with a nothing but a movie name and selecting `MovieBot` subsequently will retrieve the details about the movie

-### Interacting with other AWS AI Services
+## Interacting with AWS AI Services

-1. Click or select uploaded images to trigger Amazon Rekognition object, scene and celebrity detection.
+The `./backend/ai-lambda/index.js` function contains the code to call the higher-order AI services on AWS.
+Take a look at this function for how it calls and interacts with those services.

+The chatbot integrates with this function either through the drop-down menu on a container of text or through clicking on an image.

+### Amazon Rekognition
+To have [Amazon Rekognition](https://aws.amazon.com/rekognition/) detect the contents of a photo, either upload a new photo inside of a chat and then click on the photo or select an existing photo by clicking on it.

+### Amazon Polly
-2. From the drop-down menu, select LISTEN -> TEXT TO SPEECH to trigger Amazon Polly and listen to messages in different voices based on the message automatically detected source language (supported languages: English, Mandarin, Portuguese, French and Spanish).
+To have [Amazon Polly]() convert text to speach, from the drop-down menu, select under **Listen**, select **Text to Speech** to trigger Amazon Polly and listen to messages read out loud.

+The voice is determined by the automatically detected source language (supported languages: English, Mandarin, Portuguese, French and Spanish) the mappings can be found in `src/components/Message.js`.

-3. To perform entity and sentiment analysis on messages via Amazon Comprehend, select ANALYZE -> SENTIMENT from the drop-down menu.
+### Amazon Translate
-4. To translate the message select the desired language under TRANSLATE in the drop-down menu (supported languages: English, Mandarin, Portuguese, French and Spanish).
+To have [Amazon Translate](https://aws.amazon.com/translate/) convert the message to another language, select the desired language under **Translate** in the drop-down menu (supported languages: English, Mandarin, Portuguese, French and Spanish).
 In the translation pane, click on the microphone icon to listen to the translated message.

+### Amazon Comprehend
+To have the chatbot peform sentiment and entity analysis on a message using [Amazon Comprehend](https://aws.amazon.com/comprehend/), select **Sentiment** under the **Analyze** section on the drop-down menu.

 ## Building, Deploying and Publishing with the Amplify CLI
+To have your new chat/chatbot service hosted on AWS, follow the steps below.

 1. Execute `amplify add hosting` from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).